Approval date: October 23, 2003

 5. POLICY DIRECTIVES

-a) This policy is applicable throughout the Department of Natural Resources, its agencies, boards and commissions.
+a) This policy is applicable throughout the Department of Lands and Forestry, its agencies, boards and commissions.

 b) The policy will be posted on the Website or made available in hard copy upon request.